Table of Contents

 Email delivery account

-The deployment of brand package, also enabled us to deploy specific email delivery accounts for each.
+The deployment of brand packages has also enabled us to deploy specific email delivery accounts based on your custom domain.
 This way, a specific mailbox can be used for email notifications for certain hosts/companies.

 With this setup, you can have an email delivery account from support@companyA.com and be assigned to Company A, then another email delivery account for other hosts/companies.